Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 Every action can contain any number of input and output ports.
 They can be defined with a descriptive name, such as reporter, title or event, or be simply marked as *in* (input) and *out* (output) followed by a consecutive number.

-Input ports are positioned to the left of the action and represented by a square.
-Output ports are positioned to the right of the action and represented by a square.

 [comment]: <> (Why?
 Is there are reason?
 Can the port name be edited?
-Maybe in "statische Inputs"?
+Maybe in "Static inputs"?
 If yes, what about outputs?)

+Input ports are positioned to the left of the action and output ports are positioned to the right of the action.
+Both are represented by a square.

 Both input and output ports can be of two types:

 - **Mandatory**
   Mandatory ports must be linked to a place, which in turn must be linked to an action.
 Otherwise, the workflow stops and shows an error.
 Places linked to a mandatory port cannot be deleted or removed.
-When adding a new action, mandatory input/output places are already displayed and linked to the new action.
+When adding a new action, mandatory input/output places are already displayed.

 - **Optional**
  Optional ports are displayed with a ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button next to each of them.
 By clicking the ![Add](/Assets/Icons/Plus01.png "[Add]") (Add) button a new action can be added.
 For detailed information about adding new actions, see [Link](#to-be-completed).

-[comment]: <> (Unclear: difference port vs. place!)

 ## Tokens